PayorCRM/help/how-customers-pay.md

 Yes !
 Your customers can now pay you right from their email inbox using their previously saved cards or bank account numbers

-To allow your customers to pay you right from their email inbox ensure that they add payment links to their reminder mails as shown below
+To allow your customers to pay you right from their email inbox ensure that you add payment links to reminder mails as shown below

 ![](/assets/Payment links.PNG)